 So it appears there was a Thomas Chattock in Dorset as early as the middle of the 14th century, half a century prior to the estimated birth of Y16886, the genetic ancestor of all Shattockes from whom our family are descended.
 It is possible that John Shattock from Somerset was doing business in Dorset as early as 1583.
 After that there is probably some Chattocks spelled as Shattocks or Shaddocks and vice versa.

 I have not discovered even the most tenuous indication that Shattockes were descended from royalty or even married into royalty, although a female descendant of the Tawstock Shattocks (Gwendoline Isa Shaddick 1888-1956) married a hereditary Irish peer with the illustrious name Cecil Vivian Moore Etienne Le Fanu (1877–1936) in 1917 at the wonderful church of St. Martin in London.
+And a Milverton Shattock descendant, Mary Bellett Shattock married Count Donizio Marc De Salomes in the St. Marylebone church in Westminster, London.
+Count Donizio was a descendant of an ancient Venetian family of Counts and an ancient Irish family of peers.
 However there is a good case to be made that some of the Shattocks of Staplegrove, beginning in the late 15th century probably until the 18th century, would be considered to be members of the gentry.
-In the 16th century, there were at least three "Sirs" Thomas, John and Henry.
-Since there are no records of Shattockes being knighted we have to assume these were honorific titles.
+In the 16th century, there were at least three "Squires" Thomas, John and Henry.
+I write about Squire Henry Shattocke at length.
+He was descended from Staplegrove Shattocks and one of his descendants is described as a "clothier," a maker of cloth.

 John Shattock in his will of 1533 in Taunton gives his "shoppe" and its "gear" to his eldest son and his "mansion" or "abode" to his other son.
 A shop owner would be considered to be part of the town's ruling class.
 Political power was largely held in local hands.
 West Somerset Shattocke wills throughout this period testify to the family's wealth, as indeed do the deeds and numerous Shattocke-owned farms that James William Shattock (1869-1948) refers to in his 1943 letter to his son.
 He describes the Shattockes as a "family of importance" in the history of Taunton and its surrounding villages.

 The trade dispute confirms that at least one Shattock in this time period was a merchant trading beyond the borders of England.
-The island of Madeira was a major exporter of wine and important stepping stone in the North Atlantic trade.
+The island of Madeira was also a stepping stone in the North Atlantic trade.
+See the page I have devoted to this John Shattock.

 The Story Continues